Many or all companies we feature compensate us. Compensation and editorial

 • Take legal action to pursue wage garnishment or property lien

 Private lenders have a smaller arsenal to enforce repayment.
-Most times, they rely on collections agencies and the legal system to get their money back from borrowers in default.
+Most often, they rely on collections agencies and the legal system to recover money from borrowers in default.

 Has anyone ever been arrested for not paying their student loans?